 Wireless charging isn’t perfect.
 It has some issues, such as the inability to use and charge your phone simultaneously.
 Some chargers try to work around this by propping your phone upwards at an angle, but the problem remains: as soon as you pick up your phone, charging stops.

 Alignment could be an issue as well.
 If you don’t align the coils, your phone simply won’t charge.
-You should also avoid wireless charging if you have a case that holds credit cards or RFID cards, as inductive charging can permanently damage the magnetic stripe on your cards.
+You should also avoid wireless charging if you have a case that holds credit cards or RFID cards, as inductive charging can permanently damage the magnetic stripe on your cards; otherwise, you’d need to remove your case every time you charge the phone—a total hassle.

 And don’t forget that wireless charging is generally slower than just plugging in your phone.
 Most Android handsets come with fast chargers in the box.
 Charging speeds will vary between manufacturers but generally speaking, you’re looking at about 90 minutes to go from a dead battery to 100% with a 20W USB-C power adapter.
 In comparison, charging a phone from dead to 100% with a standard 5W wireless charger will take roughly 3 to 3.5 hours.

 Now that you know what wireless charging is, it’s time to find the perfect charger for you.
 Whether you’re looking for a simple mat, a multi-device charger, or one that props your phone up, we’ve got your back.

 Belkin BoostCharge 15W Fast Wireless Charger Pad, with Included Wall Charger and Cable, Compatible with iPhone 13, 12, 11, Pro, Pro Max, Galaxy, Pixel and Other Qi Enabled Devices (White)

 The Belkin Boost Wireless Charging Pad charges most phones quickly with speeds up to 15W.